JulianskyCode/mockingbird/hardware/R0A/README.md

 Known Issues:

 - 1.SDC2 assigned on fault GPIO port, need to remap to PC port or CPU can't boot from SD card.
-- 2.I2C operating to AXP209 failed(hardware and software double checked, reason still unkown).
-And CPU runs at only 400MHz due to core voltage can't be modified.
+- 2.AXP209 need to control 3.3V power rail by using an EXTEN signal.
+If 3.3V is up without control, AXP209 I2C interface won't work(WHAT THE...!) and the processor can only work at 400MHz due to fiexed core voltage.
+So need to cut the wire connected to PIN1 of 3.3V SY8009 and fly it to EXTEN of AXP209.
+Then processor runs at 1GHz now :).
+- 3.Wrong PCB footprint of SPI flash.
+May need some mechanical work to solder it.